NikolaosPapas/aisd-wde-03-adding-a-stylesheet/README.md

 }
 ```

-- The `background-color` property sets the background color of the page to light blue.
+**Explanation:**
-- The `margin` property adds space around the entire page, keeping the content away from the edges of the browser window.
+The background-color property gives the page a light blue background, while the margin property adds space around the entire page.

-2. **Styling the Title**
+## 7. **Styling the Title**
 Next, you'll style the main title to make it stand out:

+- [ ] Add the following code next in your `styles.css` file

 ```css
 /* Change the text color of the title */